guilhemmarchand/TA-azure-blob-archiving/docs/deployment.rst

     pip3 install azure-storage-blob
     pip3 install azure-cosmosdb-table

+*In some systens, you may need to install the modules with root permissions, see the first option.*

+*You may as well install manually the Python modules instead of using pip if you cannot use it (but pip is strongly recommended), follow the PYpi links, download the packages, and run the installer as the splunk user.*

 **Once you installed the Azure SDKs, you can very easily verify that the modules can be imported successfully:**

 - Open a Python3 interpreter
-- Verify that you can import the Azure SDKs:
+- Verify that you can import the Azure SDK modules:

 ``from azure.storage.blob import BlobClient, BlobServiceClient``